borisf/borisf.github.io/index.md

 I am a senior partner engineer at Google.
 I engage with top apps and games companies, and act as a trusted advisor and a technical expert.

-Topics I am passionate about:
+I specialize in JVM based optimizations:
 * Build - Gradle
-* JVM optimizations - file mapping, caching, object layout
+* Memory - file mapping, caching, object layout
 * Concurrency - multi threading, executor framework
 * Runtime - Kotlin, JNI, reflection